 An open unsolicited proposal process;

-Collaboration with US DOE National Labs, APRA-e, and other organizations outside the Northwest; and
+Collaboration with U.S. DOE National Labs, APRA-e, and other organizations outside the Northwest; and

 Engagement with manufacturers and other market actors.

 Tracking:

 In cooperation with members of the Regional Emerging Technology Advisory Committee (RETAC), NEEA staff developed a regional pipeline that includes emerging technologies and needed or active projects to assess these technologies.
 A common framework for the status (readiness) of the technologies along with a common taxonomy for categorizing the technologies enables anyone interested in or working on emerging technologies to see opportunities and add their contributions (See Emerging Technology Appendix 7).
 The regional pipeline has increased the effectiveness of regional coordination and encouraged out-of-region organizations to reference and build on the region’s work.
 The regional pipeline, combined with regional and national collaboration, will continue to be core organizing elements in advancing emerging technologies in the 2020 - 2024 business cycle.